dylanized/http-proxy-loader/README.md

 Simple boilerplate script for running node-http-proxy.

-This script routes domains/subdomains to their matching Node localhost port.
+This script routes domains/subdomains to their matching localhost port.
 The routing information is stored in its own file, config.json.

 HOW TO RUN:
 ---